 Katherine touches upon her reading experiences to some extent within her memoir.
 Of all the books mentioned, none of them appear specifically scholarly; they are all in relation to her religion.
 Katherine’s memoir does not recall purchasing any books during her early life, which is reflective on her social status within society.
-Her working class status meant Katherine could not afford many intellectual books, therefore instead attended the City Temple where she was greatly influenced by preacher Dr.Leslie Weatherhead, an English Christian theologian in the liberal Protestant tradition.
+Her working class status meant Katherine could not afford many intellectual books, therefore instead attended the City Temple where she was greatly influenced by preacher Dr.Leslie Weatherhead, an in the tradition.
 Katherine was present at his readings from his literature which took place in church where she believed his sermons and books ‘helped’ and ‘encouraged’ her in ‘enriching’ (50) the darker times of her life.

 Once researching Weatherhead’s books it is clear to see the direction Katherine chose to take her studies, his books were The Will of God, The Christian Agnostic, and Psychology, Religion, and Healing, all books containing religious foundations.
 Katherine then wrote to Weatherhead to inform him of her appreciation of the help she received from his sermons.
 His writings are influential to Katherine’s memoir as throughout there are religious connotations she shadows as direction to how she leads her life.
 It can be said that women autobiographers in the early twentieth century often ‘frequently slip into romantic or melodramatic mode especially when speaking of dangerous issues concerning abuse.’
 This is a common style reflective of Katherine’s work, as she only touches upon the death of her son, yet writes about it in a dramatic manner.